flutter/website/faq.md

   allocator efficiently handling small, short-lived allocations.
   This style was developed in languages with this property and does not work efficiently in languages that lack this facility.

-Dart scores highly on all four dimensions.
-In addition, we have the opportunity to work closely with the Dart community, which is actively investing resources in improving Dart for use in Flutter.
-For example, when we adopted Dart, the language did not have an ahead-of-time toolchain for producing native binaries, which is instrumental in achieving predictable, high performance, but now the language does because the Dart team built it for Flutter.
-Similarly, the Dart VM has previously been optimized for throughput but the team is now optimizing the VM for latency, which is more important for Flutter's workload.

 ### Can Flutter run any Dart code?